 Withdrawal from opioid use disorder may be mild, moderate, or severe.

-Dr. Greenberg at Neu Urgent Care is a compassionate physician who specializes in the treatment of opioid use disorder.
+Dr. Mohamed Saleh MD,DC at Neu Urgent Care is a compassionate physician who specializes in the treatment of opioid use disorder.
 He designs effective recovery plans customized to the needs of the individual patient.

 Your personal plan may include behavioral counseling, medication to treat withdrawal symptoms, and long-term follow-up care.
-For many cases of opioid addiction, Dr. Greenberg recommends the medication Suboxone® to address opioid withdrawal and help prevent relapse.
+For many cases of opioid addiction, We recommends the medication Suboxone® to address opioid withdrawal and help prevent relapse.

 Suboxone is a medicine that is FDA approved to treat opioid addiction.
 Suboxone works by combining buprenorphine and naloxone.